Saranyajothy/Quiz/README.md

 ![ccc1](/readme-images/ccc1.png)

 ### Typography
-There were two fonts used in this website.
-[Playfair](https://fonts.google.com/specimen/Playfair+Display) font was used for body and header.
-[Inria Serif](https://fonts.google.com/specimen/Inria%20Serif)  font was used for the navigation menu.
+There were one font used in this website.[Raleway](https://fonts.google.com/specimen/Raleway?query=raleway).
+The raleway is an elegant sans-serif typeface familyis font is very clear and perfect for the game.
 # Testing
 ## Code validation
 ### Html